 Fast plug-in hybrids and electric cars:

-VW already has the electric e-Golf and e-Up, as well as Golf and Passat GTE plug-in hybrids, and it is developing the range further.
+VW already has the electric Volkswagen e-Golf and Volkswagen e-up, as well as Volkswagen Golf and Passat GTE plug-in hybrids, and it is developing the range further.
 Current hybrids are fitted with a seven-speed DSG transmission with built-in 60bhp electric motor/ generator.
 Engineers are also working on a ‘GTI’ prototype, called the Golf GTE Performance, where software changes boost acceleration in electric-only mode up to an unlimited speed if the battery is sufficiently charged.
 An all-new seven-speed DSG transmission, waiting to enter production, can also support full-hybrid drives.